German–Turkish Treaty of Friendship: Terms

-The pact stipulated that it was to last for ten years, but Turkey severed its diplomatic and commercial relations with Germany in August 1944, after the Soviet Army invaded Bulgaria, and on 23 February 1945 Turkey declared war on Nazi Germany.
+Despite the pact stipulating that it was to last for ten years, Turkey severed its diplomatic and commercial relations with Germany in August 1944, and on 23 February 1945 Turkey declared war on Nazi Germany.
 The pact was dissolved on 24 October 1945, after the fall of the Third Reich, when Turkey joined the United Nations.

 Geopolitical context

-After the outbreak of World War II in 1939, Turkish President İsmet İnönü pursued a policy of neutrality, tried to avoid involvement in the war and asked for military equipment deliveries from both the Axis powers and the Allies.
+After the outbreak of World War II in 1939, Turkish President İsmet İnönü pursued a policy of neutrality, tried to avoid involvement in the war and sought to acquire military equipment from both the Axis powers and the Allies.
 Germany tried to draw Turkey away from Britain by using diplomatic efforts.

-As Germany was preparing to invade Yugoslavia and Greece in April 1941, German troops arrived at the Bulgarian border and demanded Bulgarian permission to pass through its territory.
-On 1 March 1941, Bulgaria, wishing to acquire the areas in which Bulgarian-speaking communities lived in Greece (East Macedonia and Thrace) and Yugoslavia (Vardar Macedonia), signed the Tripartite Pact and so formally joined the Axis powers.
+As Germany was preparing to invade Yugoslavia and Greece in April 1941, Axis troops massed along the Bulgarian border and demanded permission to transit through its territory.
+On 1 March 1941, inspired by irredentist claims to territory in Greece (East Macedonia and Thrace) and Yugoslavia (Vardar Macedonia), Bulgaria signed the Tripartite Pact with the Axis powers.

 On 4 March 1941, Franz von Papen forwarded a letter from Adolf Hitler to İnönü in which Hitler wrote that he had not started the war and did not intend to attack Turkey.
 Further, Hitler emphasised that he had ordered his troops in Bulgaria to stay far from the Turkish border to avoid making a false impression of their presence.
 Hitler proposed a non-aggression pact with Turkey.